-Erie Community College ("ECC") is committed to protecting the confidentiality and security of the personal information we receive and maintain.
-We are writing to inform you of an incident that involves some of your information.
-This notice explains the incident, measures we have taken, and some steps you can take in response.
+Waters & Kraus, LLP ("Waters Kraus") recognizes the importance of protecting personal information.
+We are writing to inform you of an incident that may have involved some of your information.
+This notice explains the incident, measures we have taken in response, and some additional steps you may consider taking.